Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ## Justifications and reflections

-### Justifications

 -  **Play Again** -  I had originally intended on creating a Play Again option to be presented ont he Game Over modal.
 However I decided not to include this function in the final verion of the product due to conflicts with the user story of the facilitator.
 This was intended to be virtual pub quiz, and in a pub quiz, the participants are not generally allowed to subit their answers twice.
 Therefore I have not included this option, however it should be noted here that there must be a certain level of trust that the user will not start the quiz again but with a different username, just as there is a level of trust that the participants in a face to face will not confer with one another.
 To mitigate this risk as much as possible, I have set the question array limit to 100, reducing the likelhood of the same user answering the same questions as before.

 -  **Hall Of Fame list** - In an earlier version of the project I had a function that would allow the user to display all scores either by Room Number or Score by selecting from a drop-down menu and clicking a submit button.
 However this proved to be complex because I have opted to hide and display sections by class all on one page rather than to use modals.
 Because of this I could not find a way of executing the function without a submit, and when the button was clicked and the function activated, it reset the classes of every section.
 Instead, I have a function that sorts the high scores by order of room, then of score automaticly.
 That means the facilitator user stories are still met, making it easy to see who scored the most out of the room, and the participents user stories are also met by being able to see the top player.
 While this method was not my preferred way, it still achieves the same thing.

-### Reflections

-#### Design

 - **Seperate pages for each section** - I did not include a page per section as I'd seen others do whilst doing some research, and as per my original designs.
 This was purely a choice of personal preference; I wanted to create something unique, and hadn't seen a quiz done on a single page in my research.
 In hindsight it may have been easier to create this project using seperate pages, particularly for my Hall of Fame section (as described above).
+My mentor had approved of this idea during one of our conferences.

 - **Facilitator login system** - Although I did not include these in my original designs, I had hoped to create a login for the facilitator so that they could create a room, then start it when all participants were ready.
 However after speaking to my friend (the pub owner), they highlighted that while it was a good idea in principal, in application it could prove to cause other issues.
 For one, it would require that the facilitator always had a live and stable internet connection, always had login details to hand and that they would have the knowledge to create a room.
 In addition, they highlight concern with the fact that all particpants would need to indicate they were ready before the facilitator started the room, which again assumed that all particpants would be IT-savy and have no internet conenction issues.
 With all of these points in mind, I decided to ommit that function completley and instead opted for a way in which all user stories would be met and that addressed all these points